 And swelling with joy, He declared,

-I pleaded, “Oh King, I got just one more plea
+I pleaded, “Oh King, I have just one more plea

 “When did I see You unfree, stuck in jail?”

-“When thrown in the clink, you assailed me with visits Enduring for love endless forms; safety quizzes The darkness was snuffed by the faith you awakened Your calls made me feel less forsaken”
+“When thrown in the clink, you assailed me with visits Enduring for love endless forms; safety quizzes The darkness was snuffed by the faith you awakened Your calls made me feel unforsaken”

-Before up I woke, I spoke upone last time
+Before I woke up, I spoke upone last time

 “You’ve told me the ‘when’, Sir, but how ’bout the ‘how’?”

 “Just how was I able to see You unfed?
-Unquenched or unwatered?
-Unknown or unhailed?
+Unquenched and unsated?
+Unknown and unhailed?
 And how could I notice you naked; unwarm?
-Unwell or unfree, stuck in jail?”
+Unwell and unfree, stuck in jail?”

 Undignified-like, the King sprang to His feet